 How will the school support my child in starting school and moving on?

-Students who have a Statement of Special Education Need or an Education and Health Care Plan are supported from Year 5 in primary school, or from when a statutory assessment is completed with their transition from primary provision to Lady Manners School.
+Students who have an Education and Health Care Plan are supported from Year 5 in primary school, or from when a statutory assessment is completed with their transition from primary provision to Lady Manners School.
 We will work closely with staff and agencies that have been working with your child to ensure that the transition goes smoothly and that adjustments are made to accommodate additional needs.

-Students who have received provision under SEN Support (previously identified as School Action and School Action Plus) will be supported in transition from primary provision to Lady Manners School during Year 6 through visits from key staff at Lady Manners School to their school and in transition activities between primary schools and Lady Manners School.
-Where a student is known to have additional needs and is joining us from outside the catchment area, or are joining from private education or a non-partner primary school, we will work with the student and family directly to arrange visits to Lady Manners School and discuss needs and plan provisions.
+Where a student is known to have additional needs and is joining us from outside the catchment area, or is joining from private education or a non-partner primary school, we will work with the student and family directly to arrange visits to Lady Manners School and discuss needs and plan provision.

 Planning to move on from Lady Manners School, either as part of a key transition phase (end of Key Stage 4 - Year 11; end of Key Stage 5 - Years 12/13) will be provided with additional careers advice and guidance support from the school's Careers Department.
 The Learning Support Department will work closely with the provisions that are being considered to ensure that choices are made and supported by all agencies involved in the student's care.
 At Annual Review Meetings, the next phases of education, training or employment will be considered and outcomes decided to support each individual.